insilichem/tangram/README.md

 # Plume Suite

-Python Layer for Unified Modular Molecular Modeling.
+Python Layer for Unified Modular Molecular Modeling: PLUMMM -> PLUM3 -> Plume.

 It's composed of several independent graphical interfaces and commands for UCSF Chimera.
+Each extension has its own separate repository, as detailed in the list below.
+As installing extensions in UCSF Chimera can be tricky, specially if external dependencies are required, We provide [Linux and MacOS installers](https://github.com/insilichem/plume/releases) to handle that for you.
+More details are provided below.

+## Plume extensions

+After the installation, a new menu will be available under _Tools_, called _InsiliChem_.

 - **Calculation setup**